rpavlik/dotfiles/README.md

 # dotfiles
 My linux config files and scripts managed with git and [stow][] - inspired by the many users of [stow][] for this task.
+Resembles the general approach of [Brandon Invergo][] as linked from the stow homepage.
 Clone it to `~/dotfiles` (default when running from home dir) to put it in the "right" place.

 > **Note: may assume specifics of Ryan's systems, e.g. username is ryan, etc. Non-Ryan use is at your own risk!**
 >
-> i.e., This is primarily for Ryan's own usage, don't have time to help "port" this to other people.
+> This is primarily for Ryan's own usage, don't have time to help "port" this to other people.
 > It is public and permissively licensed so that others may use bits from it as they find useful,
 > but the audience is primarily "me", so any use anybody else gets out of this is just a bonus.